This guide will provide information with simple steps for desktop troubleshooting in the right direction.

 You can usually stop these from starting with windows by either right –clicking on the program’s icon in the tray and select its properties or options and choose not to have it begin at startup.

 Prevent programs from running at startup with MS CONFIG

-You have to choice of disabling them all( not wise, there is certain software that needs to run when windows starts such as anti-virus)or individually selecting the ones you don’t want to start by UN checking the box next to them.
+You have to choice of disabling them all( not wise, there is certain software that needs to run when windows start such as anti-virus or individually selecting the ones you don’t want to start by UNchecking the box next to them.

 After making your selection(s) click apply and your choices will go into effect the next time you start your computer.

 Another common reason for a slow computer is not having enough RAM.
 Installing more can often help the problem.

 Viruses and spyware can not only slow down your computer, they can render it unusable.
 Furthermore, certain types of viruses and spyware can transmit your personal information to the attackers.
 You should always have a sound antivirus running on your system.

 After a long period of time, most of our hard drives contain data we no longer need.
 Given the size of modern hard drives, this is rarely an issue anymore.
 In any event, if you are a clean freak like me, you may want to periodically clean house.